 You can edit and change the title text of the chart to S CURVE.
 In the Vertical axis, we can change the vertical limit from 120% to 100% with format axis options; in the format axis, change the maximum value under the bond option from 1.2 to 1.0

 Simultaneously, we can change the data series name to cumulative progress by right click on the chart area, select the edit option under legend entries.
 Now edit the series window appears; in the series name box, you can enter a cell reference of cumulative progress, i.e. “C10.”

 You can simultaneously plot another data series, i.e. standard one (planned work progress), to compare with actual work progress to track how the project is moving on.

 Things to Remember About S CURVE in Excel

 - It helps in the adoption of a new product launch & its progress rate.

-- From S curve, you can also plat a graph for Actual costs against the planned budget cost for any project work.
+- You can also plat a graph for Actual costs against the planned budget cost for any project work from the S curve.